k26dr/arogita/README.md

 **Usage:**

   The push and pull functionalities of the sync API are implemented seperately.
 They can be used seperately if desired.
 The sync endpoint is contained at /api.php.
 The API is accessed by sending a JSON encoded POST request to the endpoint.
 For a full example, point your browser to /test/api_test.php and follow the instructions contained there.
+The example request JSON from the api_test.php page is copied below for reference.
+Explanations for the structure of each of the units is contained below the example.

 **JSON structure**